uniwien-prodlog/gor_ag_luv_2026/index.md

 ## Attending

-Registration is not yet open.
-Please check back soon.
+Abstract submission is now open!
+Please [**submit your abstract here!**](https://forms.gle/KrJNBEHirTjc7BHg6).
+Abstract submission is open until December 23, 2025.
+Note that the workshop is free for members of the [GOR e.V.](https://www.gor-ev.de/).
+If you are not a member, please sign up before submitting your abstract.
 {% comment %}
 [**Register here!**](https://forms.gle/DpQP49y9AbsJaF868) Registration is free for members of the [GOR](https://www.gor-ev.de/).
 If you are not a GOR e.V. member, please join prior to attending the workshop.
 {% endcomment %}

 ## Workshop language
-This year, we kindly request that all talks are given in English, so as to not exclude any guests from the talks.
+This year, we kindly request that all talks are given in English, so as to not exclude anyone from the talks.

 ## Preliminary Program
 Expect a program in January, 2026!